 I have a confession to make...

 I've had a design dilemma for more than 2 years (since we moved into this house) and it's been driving me crazy.
 Phew, I feel so much better confessing that.
 It's not that tragic, but it's been a tough one for me to figure out.

-The problem is the wall where our TV sits, and it’s been one of the hardest areas for me to decorate.
+The problem is the wall where our TV sits, and it's been one of the hardest areas for me to decorate.
 When we moved in, there was a faux fireplace on this wall.
-We don’t have a real fireplace in this house so I was ok with it, at first, and had all kinds of plans to give it a makeover.
+We don't have a real fireplace in this house so I was ok with it, at first.
+We had all kinds of grand plans to give it a cool makeover.

 This post contains affiliate links.

 Now that I had the media cabinet all squared away, it was time to focus on the decor.
 Since I already had a gallery wall on the long wall, I decided to go for something simple over the TV.
 I used woven chargers to do a quick DIY and hung them up.
 Hmmm, I didn't love them, and neither did the mister (who never has an opinion BTW), but I left them as I searched for new ideas.

 To try to improve the area, I went ahead and painted the media cabinet in BM Hale Navy and lightened up the wall color with BM Gray Owl (at 50% strength).

 It was better, but I still wanted to do something else with the wall decor.
 I began searching blogs and Pinterest to see if anything caught my eye.
 I was always drawn to TV gallery walls, but I thought that having two in one space was just too much so I kept searching.

 A few weeks ago, I couldn't look at the chargers anymore, so I took them down and lived with the blank wall.

 I started tossing around the idea of a gallery wall again and decided that I would just go for it.
 If I felt like it was too much, after it was up, I would move on to Plan B. But first I had to come up with Plan B.